 Crib talk is common in all children, including children on the autism spectrum, and deaf children – toddlers who are learning to sign will start to babble and narrate to themselves in the same way before they drift off to sleep, watching their fingers as they experiment with signing.

 Crib talk often starts around a year and a half old, and can last a year or longer.
-If you’re concerned that Baby’s nighttime chats are getting in the way of his sleep, try moving his bedtime a little earlier, to give him the chance to chat.
-Crib talk may play an important part in language development, learning, and letting toddlers think about the world, so don’t worry about trying to rush him off to dreamland before he has the chance to chat with themselves a little.
+If you’re concerned that Baby’s nighttime chats are getting in the way of her sleep, try moving her bedtime a little earlier, to give her the chance to chat.
+Crib talk may play an important part in language development, learning, and letting toddlers think about the world, so don’t worry about trying to rush her off to dreamland before she has the chance to chat with themselves a little.

 Why does crib talk happen?

 It’s not entirely clear why so many toddlers soothe themselves to sleep by chattering to themselves for a while, but researchers have some theories.
 Katherine Nelson, who observed one of the most famous case studies of crib talk – the night-time ramblings of a 15-month-old girl named Emily – theorizes that crib talk is a way for children to practice using their growing vocabularies, to try out constructing sentences, and to process their thoughts about the day.

 When toddlers use this time to process the experiences they’ve had, it can lead them to parrot back some of the things they’ve heard during the day, so don’t be surprised if you hear some of your own words coming out of Baby’s mouth.

 - Julia S. Falk.
 “Reviews: Narratives from the crib.”
 Language.
 66(3): 558.
 Web.
 September 1990.